giampaolo/psutil/docs/index.rst

     Here's a list of methods which can take advantage of the speedup depending on what platform you're on.
-    In the table below horizontal emtpy rows delimitate what process methods can be efficiently grouped together internally.
+    In the table below horizontal emtpy rows indicate what process methods can be efficiently grouped together internally.
     The last column (speedup) shows an approximation of the speedup you can get if you call all the methods together (best case scenario).